henrik-dmg/HPNetwork/README.md

 `HPNetwork` is a protocol-based networking stack written in pure Swift

+## Installation

+### SPM

+Add a new dependency for `https://github.com/henrik-dmg/HPNetwork` to your Xcode project or `.package(url: "https://github.com/henrik-dmg/HPNetwork/tree/feature/async", from: "2.0.0")` to your `Package.swift`

+If you're looking for a version of the package that uses the new concurrency features in Swift 5.5, use the branch `feature/async`

+### CocoaPods

+Add `pod 'HPNetwork'` to your Podfile and run `pod install`

 ## Posting Request

 To submit a request, you can use the singleton: